Professional Pyrotechnic Operator/Fireworks Crew Training "Niagra Falls" Fireworks Waterfall Effect

 Step 7 - Run continuity check.

 This step is determined by your method of hanging the waterfall.
-If you need to tension it to a horizontal position between two objects, then some type of mechanical advantage could be used (picture to the right).
+If you need to tension it to a horizontal position between two objects, then some type of mechanical advantage could be used.
 There are so many different methods to hang a waterfall effect, since it is entirely dependent on the requirements of the firing location, that it is not practical to explain any further.
 Run your second continuity check once your waterfall is hung, and your done!